kylophone/audio-bit-twiddling/README.md

 A collection of audio sample manipulations; using bitwise operators where applicable.
 Examples are in C, and contributions are welcome.

 ##increasing bitdepth
-You won't be gaining any resolution here, but your samples will be larger.
+You won't be gaining any resolution here, and your samples will be larger.
 To avoid quantization distortion, we should also be adding dither here.
 ```c
 int32_t PCM24bit = PCM16bit << 8;
 ```